python-restx/flask-restx/doc/parsing.rst

 .. warning ::

-    The whole request parser part of Flask-RESTPlus is slated for removal and will be replaced by documentation on how to integrate with other packages that do the input/output stuff better
+    The whole request parser part of Flask-RESTX is slated for removal and will be replaced by documentation on how to integrate with other packages that do the input/output stuff better
     (such as `marshmallow <http://marshmallow.readthedocs.org>`_).